hziv/ProjectWorkflow/README.md

 ### Step 3: Export conda environment

 Export conda environment into `environment.yml` file.
-Activate the environment and run (note the pipe operator `>`!):
+Activate the environment, navigate to the environment folder and run (note the pipe operator `>`!):

     conda env export > environment.yml